 According to the Williams Record, the students' petition states the painting's "portrayal of African-Americans is highly offensive" because the only dark figure in it is depicted as being servile.
 The painting also is offensive to women, according to the petition, because most of them are "hyper-sexualized" and "in some state of nudity."

 The work, "The Carnival of Life," painted by Dutch-American artist Herman Rosse in the 1930s, portrays characters from Italian comedy and Greek mythology.
-About 10 feet by 10 feet in size, among the painting's figures are a dark-skinned character about three inches tall holding
+About 10 feet by 10 feet in size, among the painting's figures are a dark-skinned character about three inches tall holding a tray of gold coins and a naked woman.

 "So much of this is really a matter of interpretation," said Gerrard.
 "A lot of the controversy evolves around this dark figure."